-To address this, DNR worked with the state Legislature to create a new tool for local community partners to participate in protecting working forestlands that benefit their communities—the Community Forest Trust.
+To address this, in 2011, DNR worked with the state Legislature to create a new tool for local community partners to participate in protecting working forestlands that benefit their communities—the Community Forest Trust.
 It’s a new category of working forestland, to be held by the state, actively and sustainably managed by DNR, and used by the local community consistent with their local values.

-How would the community forest trust work?
+How does the community forest trust work?

-Community forest candidates are nominated by local communities, selected by DNR, and funded jointly by the community and the Legislature.
-Once acquired, each Community Forest will have a working forest management plan, developed by the local community and DNR.
+Once acquired, a working forest management plan will be developed by DNR and the local community for each Community Forest.
 The plan will specify financial, conservation, and recreation objectives.
 Community Forest Trust lands must be able to support themselves financially through revenue generating activities.

 How can your community participate?

-The first Community Forest Trust nominations will act as pilot projects, allowing DNR to develop the process and a viable functioning program for the future.
-Community coalitions are encouraged to nominate potential Community Forests for DNR’s consideration.
-Projects selected as pilots will be taken to the Legislature to request funding for the state portion of the funding for property acquisition.
+The first Community Forest Trust nominations will act as pilot projects, allowing DNR to develop the process and an effective program for the future.
+We encourage community groups to nominate potential Community Forests for DNR’s consideration.
+Projects selected will be taken to the Legislature to request the state portion of the funding for acquiring the property.